 Dealing with Pier Debris

 A notable concern is the accumulation of debris against the piers of the bridge.
-While in the case of a stone bridge it is highly improbable that enough debris will accumulate to topple the bridge, this debris will lead to constriction of the stream and can cause a serious scour situation.
+While in the case of a stone bridge it is highly improbable that enough debris will accumulate to topple the bridge (though this technically is possible, if but rare), this debris will lead to constriction of the stream and can cause a serious scour situation.
 Small amounts of debris are not to be worried about (though debris tends to catch more debris) but when the debris begins piling up, it needs to be removed.

 Dealing with Trees, Grass, and Other Green Matter